jppooja26/450DSA/README.md

    7. Cyclically rotate array
    8. Largest sum contiguous subarray
-   9. Minimize the maximum difference between heights II.
+   9. Minimize the maximum difference between heights
+   10. Minimum number of jumps to reach end of an array II.
 Matrix
    1. Spiral traversal on a matrix
    2. Search an element in a maṭrix